Six Weeks and Six Tips to Get Your Holiday Shopping Organized and Done

 Simple Mom always has tons of great advice, and this is a very helpful budgeting article.

 4.)
 Virtual Shopping First

 Armed with your list and your budget, you can start deciding what to get each person.
 Can you get it online?
 Would they like (or prefer) a gift card?
 Tackle all the gifts you know right away and do it online or from catalogs, which will obviously save you a lot of running around.
 You'll also save a lot of money since you can choose the slowest and cheapest shipping method.
 It's still early enough to look around.
 Be creative and take your time finding some special gifts.
 Sites like Giftbee allow you to search for your gift various ways including traits of the recipient like, "always cold."

 Before you hit the stores, know what you are purchasing and where you're going to buy it.
 I'm always awestruck at the number of people who decide to wander a crowded mall aimlessly during the holidays hoping for gift inspiration.
 I'm pretty sure it's just going to lead to frustration and sore feet.
 Make a plan, take your list and get it done.

 Also, it's a really good idea to go shopping on a Tuesday or Wednesday afternoon during the holidays.
 I discovered this gem when I was a stay at home mom.
 The stores and parking lots are pretty empty on these days.
 So I try to arrange my schedule during the holidays so I don't HAVE to go near a mall on a weeknight or worse yet, the weekend.

 P.S.
 Be sure to save your list and your budget.
 It will save you time next year!

-Now, I absolutely will say the concept to this article was supplied via Christina at christina jayne photography.
-They certainly are a good photographers.
+Now, I absolutely will say the concept to this article was supplied via Steve at macneils motel.
+They certainly are a good hotels.
 I invariably cherish a solid idea!

 Invaluable Assistance By